Comet moth

-The comet moth or Madagascan moon moth (Argema mittrei). is a moth native to the rain forests of Madagascar.
+The comet moth or Madagascan moon moth (Argema mittrei) is a moth native to the rain forests of Madagascar.
 The species was first described by Félix Édouard Guérin-Méneville in 1847.
 The adult moth cannot feed and only lives for 4 to 5 days.
 Although endangered in the wild due to habitat loss, the comet moth has been bred in captivity.
+The genus name Argema is Greek for "speckled eye" referencing the abundance of eyespots on their wings, warding off predators.